-Teachers are responsible and accountable for the progress and development of all the pupils in their class.
+Teachers are responsible and accountable for meeting the needs, progress and development of all the pupils in their class.

-High-quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.
+High-quality teaching is our first step in responding to pupils who have SEND.
+This will be adapted for individual pupils.

+Based on the pupils SEND needs the school may provide some of the following interventions.
 We will also provide the following interventions:

 - > 1-1 RWInc phonics tuition

+- > Attention Autism Sessions

+- > Intensive Interactions

 - > BLAST

-- > Speech and Language 1-1 sessions
+- Speech and Language 1-1 sessions

 - > Targeted Readers

+- > Precision Teaching

+- Colourful semantics as part of quality first teaching

+- > Cued articulation and Makaton as part of Quality first teaching

-5.7 Adaptations to the curriculum and learning environment
+5.7 Adaptations to the curriculum and learning environment.

-Were required we will make the adaptations to the curriculum and environment to ensure all pupils' needs are met, more information of the types of adaptations and the schools approach, can be found in the links below:
+Where required we will make the adaptations to the curriculum and environment to ensure all pupils' needs are met, more information of the types of adaptations and the school's approach, can be found in the links below: